Life in New Zealand

 You should give two weeks’ notice, before leaving your host family.

-If you need to leave your homestay family because of an emergency, you must contact your counselor or homestay co-ordinator immediately.
+If you need to leave your homestay family because of an emergency, you must contact the Accommodations and Welfare Manager immediately.

 After a few weeks or months of homestay, you may decide that you can manage on your own or you may decide to share a flat or house with others.
 You should try and share with people who do NOT speak your language so that you can practise English!
 Check the cost of rent, food and transport and make sure you can afford to change your living arrangements.
 The advantage of an apartment is that it can be much closer to school and gives you independence.